 Walt Dixon, the city's longtime historian, amassed most of the items before his death in 2010.
 But now that the materials have a public home, residents are actively contributing their own mementos.
 A collection of 1960s-era scarlet-and-gold Hawthorne High School Cougars gear is behind a display case, beneath a lighted "Thrifty Hand-Dipped Ice Cream" sign.

-There's a red velvet movie-theater-style chair taken from the city's former Masonic Lodge and a wooden podium from the old Cockatoo Inn, famous for drawing celebrities and Mafia members
+There's a red velvet movie-theater-style chair taken from the city's former Masonic Lodge and a wooden podium from the old Cockatoo Inn, famous for drawing celebrities and Mafia members alike.

 "The Cockatoo started as a chicken-and-ribs place before becoming a hotel," Quintana said.
 "It was the cultural center of the city.
 All the service clubs met there in its ballroom."